sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 * 5 min connect: pairs discuss what is easiest to test
 * 10 min explain & elaborate test cases for FizzBuzz
-* 5 min demo FizzBuzz
+* 5 min explain inside-out vs outside-in TDD
 * 25 min FizzBuzz in pairs
 * 5 min reflect: pairs discuss what they learnt today

 ### Connect
-Introduce yourself to a person near you and discuss.
-(Use the internet to research if you are unsure what those things are.)
+In pairs discuss this question.

 Which is easiest to write automated tests for:

 - a whole system with a database
+- a front-end module
 - a pure function
-- a user interface
-- a void function
+- a static function
-- a method in a Controller class (as in Model-View-Controller)
+- a function with a void or undefined return value

+ (Use the internet to research if you are unsure what those things are.)

 The reason for asking about what is easy to test is to get them prepared for designing a pure function or static method for calculating FizzBuzz.
 These kinds of functions are easier to test since all the outcomes are visible in the return value, the input value is not modified and there are no side effects.